emrealper/loyalty-management/README.md

 * Docker
 * Docker-Compose

-and methods and tools to manage persistance and its transactions like :
+methods and tools to manage persistance and its transactions like:
 * PostgreSQL on docker
 * Entity Framework Core for `Command operations`
 * Dapper for `Query operations`

+and for logging and log monitoring:

+*Nlog
+*Seq

 ## How to set up and run the project